joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

   \end{align}
 $$

-Since all of these equations have to hold at once, they reduce to
+Since all these equations have to hold at once, they reduce to

 $$ v_z > \lvert v_x\rvert + \lvert v_y\rvert. $$

-What we want to know is, if we draw $\mathbf{v}$ at random from the surface of the unit sphere, what is the chance this holds?
-To answer that we have to find the subset of $(\theta,\phi)$ that satisfy the equation.
+What we want to know is, if we draw $\mathbf{v}$ at random from the surface of the unit sphere, what is the chance this condition holds?
+To answer that we have to find the subset of $(\theta,\phi)$ that satisfy it.

 Writing $\mathbf{v}$ in spherical coordinates, we can see